leynos/crate-tools/docs/roadmap.md

 - [ ] **Implement Configurable Documentation Updates:**

-  - **Outcome:** The `bump` command updates version numbers within TOML code fences in documentation files using new configuration introduced alongside this feature.
+  - **Outcome:** The `bump` command updates version numbers within TOML code fences in documentation files, using new configuration introduced alongside this feature.
   - **Completion Criteria:** A test case with a fixture workspace containing a `README.md` with a TOML snippet confirms the version inside the snippet is